boredhero/pv/src-wiki/versions/alpha-0.1.0-mmdjam2020/alpha-0.1.0-mmdjam2020.md

 ## Version alpha-0.1.0 (MMD-Jam 2020)
 [Back to Main](https://github.com/boredhero/pv/blob/wiki/src-wiki/Main.md)

 Welcome!
-In future version, this will have more pages, but for now, we will just show you guys how to get started, and explain a bit about what this very early alpha build of our mod does.
+In future versions, this will have more pages, but for now, we will just show you how to get started, and explain a bit about what this very early alpha build of our mod does.

 ## Getting started

 In this version of the mod, the amount of features added are very limited.
-For this reason, we will be going over how to get from 0 to everything this mod offers, and providing general information.
+For this reason, we will be going over how to get from zero to having everything this mod offers, and providing general information along the way.

 ### Finding Agave

-To find agave, you need to find your nearest large sandy area.
+To get agave, you need to find the nearest large sandy area.
 This can be a beach or a desert.
 There you will find Agave plants.
 ![agave-in-desert](https://raw.githubusercontent.com/boredhero/pv/wiki/src-wiki/assets/agave_plant_in_world.png)
 You can harvest these to get **Agave (Item)** and **Agave Seeds**.
 Agave Seeds will allow you to right click on any sand or farmland block to plant a new agave plant to grow.
 You can also craft the agave item into agave seeds should you ever need any.